pbering/invokecommand-blog/src/Blog.Website/Posts/automatically-build-and-update-base-images.md

   * Windows 10 or Windows Server 2016 that is up to date and at least the 1709 build.
   * Hyper-V installed
   * Latest stable Docker engine and cli.
-* Use directly or fork: `https://github.com/sitecoreops/sitecore-images`.

 ## How to use

 Configure your build server to:

-1. Trigger a build on changes to this git repository - to get new versions.
+1. Trigger a build on changes to `https://github.com/sitecoreops/sitecore-images` - to get new versions.
 1. Trigger once a week - to get base images updated when Microsoft releases patched images.

 ./Build.ps1 should be called like this: